-- 1. Push the image archive button D. This displays the Gallery. - 2.
-On the top toolbar, select the : icon and push the navigation pad. - Select the folder that new images and video clips should be saved to and push the navigation pad.
-This marks the selected folder with a tick. - 4.
-On the right toolbar, select the $\stackrel{\checkmark}{=}$ icon and push the navigation pad. - 5.
+- 1. Push the image archive button .
+This displays the Gallery. - 2.
+On the top toolbar, select the icon and push the navigation pad. - 3.
+Select the folder that new video clips and images should be saved to and push the navigation pad.
+This marks the selected folder with a tick. - On the right toolbar, select the icon and push the navigation pad. - 5.
 The selected folder is moved to the top of the Gallery.